fiddleheadjs/fiddlehead/README.md

 ### Components always are "pure"

 Pure components are components that always produce the same output (view) with the same input (props).
-Different from React, any components of FdH are pure without wrapping them with `memo` HOC.
+Different from React, any components of Fiddlehead are pure without wrapping them with `memo` HOC.
 This means, components will not re-rendered without changes in their props or states, even when their parent components re-rendered.
 We use the shallow comparison to determine if props are changed or not.